 gift.
 Her research is profound, scholarly and wide-ranging, her

 writing authoritative yet accessible.
-I found so much to
+I found so much to surprise

-writes about.
-An astonishing achievement. -- Jessie Burton, author
+An astonishing achievement.

-of The Miniaturist
+*Jessie Burton, author of The Miniaturist*

 Via chronological chapters focusing on periods of change, Hessel